2024 Best Dividend Stocks in Singapore

 Syfe has a brokerage offering in which you can access dividend stocks as well as other securities on SGX.
 Commission fees starting at S$1.98 or 0.045% of traded value.
 Alternatively, if you’re looking to buy into a basket of these four securities, STI ETFs can be an easy access option to access the broader Singapore market.

-Making a new year investment resolution in 2024?
+Ready to start investing?
 Explore an array of global and Singapore’s dividend stocks when you download the Syfe app here.